natty11q/LayersNLogic/Game/GameDocs.md

 there will aslo be other elements used to do this. this can be done via elements such as portals. these can be used in tandem with a physics engine to solve ingame puzzles.

+here is an exaplme where the player is presented with a cliff that is too high for the player's jump to overcome. from here the player must use their environemnt to overcome this.

+![player presented with cliff to get over to reach objective][Portals Example 1]

+the player in this instance would have to be ready to stand above the portal and cause the block to fall though. the momentum gained whilst the block was falling will be transfered to the player giving them the height required to get over the obstacle.
+![player overcome cliff to get over to reach objective using portals][Portals Example 2]